Crops at risk: How F&B can respond

 Since much land degradation, according to the report, is human-induced, suggested solutions mainly pertain to a change in agricultural practices.

-The F&B industry should analyse the impacts that its activities have on the environment, and aim to address these, says Arslan.
+The F&B industry should analyse the impacts that its activities have on the environment, and aim to address these through investing in voluntary sustainability standards, says Arslan.
 Such improvements can be done whilst maintaining profitability.

 The food industry should think long-term, she suggests, when looking at potential contributors towards land degradation.

-For example, the introduction of cover cropping and crop rotation could reduce erosion, preserve soil health and improve biodiversity.
+For example, the introduction of cover cropping and crop rotation by farmers could reduce degradation, preserve soil health and improve biodiversity.

 As for things companies can refrain from doing, chemicals can be used less excessively, and nutrient mining (which takes place when nutrients are removed from the soil faster than they can be replaced) must be reduced.